wooorm/starry-night/readme.md

 > 👉 **Note**: this must currently result in a version 1 URL of
 > `onig.wasm` from `vscode-oniguruma`.\

-> ☝️ **Disclaimer**: Using this functionality may break your implementation
+> ⚠️ **Danger**: when you use this functionality, your project might break at
+> any time (when reinstalling dependencies), except when you make sure that
-> if the static WASM you point to differs
+> the WASM binary you load manually is what our internally used
-> from the one released by `vscode-oniguruma`
+> `vscode-oniguruma` dependency expects.
+> To solve this, you could for example use an npm script called `dependencies`
+> (which runs everytime `node_modules` is changed) which copies
+> `vscode-oniguruma/release/onig.wasm` to the place you want to host it.

 ###### Returns